rax-register/rax-register.github.io/_posts/2021-07-28-nim_proc_inject_pt1.md

         # Every code from here is not hooked / detected from Windows API imports at runtime anymore

 In the above, I inserted only the code dealing directly with the C++ code between the av evasion comments.
-This is because the section on line 53 that starts with “when isMainModule” is the main body of our code that will move to the end.
-The C++ portion of this code is everything from line 8 {.emit: """   all the way to   """} on line 47.
+This is because the section that starts with “when isMainModule” is the main body of our code that will move to the end.
+The C++ portion of this code is everything from the line {.emit: """   all the way to   """} further down.

 In Part Two of this post, I will look deeper into what each section of this code is doing, but as an overview, this Nim-wrapped C++ code detects the handles of the current process (our av_bypass.exe) and the ntdll.dll file loaded on initialization.
 It then loads a new instance of the ntdll.dll file in memory, unlinks the old ntdll and re-maps to the new before cleaning up.

-As a final step here, delete everything after the "proc unhook(): int" function shown in lines 10 and 11 below and insert the comments and several blank lines to create a working area to add the process injection code:
+As a final step here, delete everything after the "proc unhook(): int" function shown near the bottom of the code and insert the comments and several blank lines to create a working area to add the process injection code:

     when not defined(cpp):
         {.error: "Must be compiled in cpp mode"}